(Continued from the previous text)

 The bar was very old, and the restroom signs were interesting and unexpected.
 When I pushed the door open, the inside was very spacious and modern (no photos allowed inside).

-Time flew by; before I knew it, we had been drinking and chatting for an hour and a half, and during that time, the four of us had each ordered another glass of the lighter smoked beer.
+Time flew by; before I knew it, we had been drinking and chatting for an hour and a half.
+In between, the four of us each ordered another glass of the light smoked beer.

 We prepared to wrap up and head back to the hotel to rest.

-“I love hamburger, I love beer!”
+“I love hamburgers, I love beer!”
 (This is my farewell phrase in broken English.)

 This night of smoked beer in Bamberg, Germany, brought us great joy!
-It left a lasting impression on me!
+It will be hard to forget!